danielpmorton/pyastrobee/readme.md

 - [ ] See if it is possible to get URDFs working with multiple textures

 ### Done:
+- [X] Completely remove the astrobee_media submodule and any reference to it?
 - [X] Reduce the amount of hardcoded directory/file locations (especially absolute paths)
 - [X] Figure out how to work with relative file paths in the urdf/xacro/xml files
 - [X] Load the ISS with all textures applied